Hello Preemadonna Artist!

 No matter how many collections you submit, your art will be featured on our Art Collections Page & we may even do some fun social media videos to test our your awesome art with our prototypes like we did with intern Julia's art.

 Submit to our Monthly Artist Challenge!

-Starting in the summer of 2017, we will post themed challenges on our website.
+We will post themed challenges on our website!
 The collection that our community vote to be the most individual and creative will win a free beta Nailbot unit!